Razikus/chatgpt-gaming-framework/README.md

 Architecture is very easy - main component is Storyteller which is responsible for starting a story, continuing a conversation and parametrize initial prompt.

-Model is responsible for continuin a story based on previous conversation.
+Model is responsible for continuing a story based on previous conversation.

 Memory is responsible for saving a retrieving conversations.